hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 * So, to rate limit element creation and charge someone have two actions.
 One to limit and one to charge
 * But, this can also be the same action

-if listening to a parent event of more than one type, An inheritance chain will run the actions from the ancestors to the current
+if listening to a parent event of more than one type, Any event in the inheritance chain be accepted

 # parts of an action